rashmichaudhary24/genai-learning-journal/20-Attention-Mechanisms.md

 # Why Was It Invented?

-Earlier sequence models such as RNNs and LSTMs attempted to compress an entire sentence into a single fixed representation before generating an output.
-As sentences became longer, this compressed representation struggled to preserve all of the important information.

-Attention removed this bottleneck.
+Earlier language models struggled to retain information from long pieces of text.
+As sequences became longer, important context was gradually lost, making it difficult to capture relationships between words that were far apart.

-Instead of forcing every piece of information through a single vector, each token can directly gather information from whichever parts of the sequence are most relevant to it, regardless of how far away those tokens appear.
+Attention solved this problem by allowing every token to directly gather information from whichever parts of the sequence are most relevant, regardless of how far away those tokens appear.

-This made it possible for models to capture long-range relationships while also enabling much greater parallelism during training.
+This not only improved the model's ability to understand long-range relationships but also made it possible to process all tokens in parallel, greatly increasing training efficiency.

 ---